ioannis1/pg_compiler/README.md

 Pre-conditions:
   - Ability to fetch sources from github
-  - Ability to fetch sources from PostgreSQL Extension Network  (pgclient will be installed  if needed).
+  - Ability to fetch sources from PostgreSQL Extension Network . pgclient(1) need not pre-exist since it will be installed.

 Post-conditions:
   -  ~postgres/dist-pg is symlinked to the installed postgres binaries
   - created directories /var/log/postgres ~postgres/src
-  - installed postgres binaries to target directory
+  - Installed postgres binaries to target directory
   - Postgres documentation is absent
-  - compiled extensions   pgtap, semver, pg_stat_kcache, and  pg_qualstats
+  - installed  specified  extensions.
-  - Directories for sources are created under directory ~postgres/src/
+  - Directories for github sources are created under directory ~postgres/src/